bowen-upenn/GeoGrid_Bench/README.md

 We release the benchmark data of on [🤗Huggingface](https://huggingface.co/datasets/bowen-upenn/GeoGrid_Bench), including question-answer pairs, corresponding images, and other meta data.
 Please download the folder `image_data/` and the file `qa_data.csv`, and **put them under the ```data/benchmark/``` directory**.

+## 🐰 Citation
+If you find our work inspires you, please consider citing it.
+Thank you!

+    @article{jiang2025geogrid,
+      title={GeoGrid-Bench: Can Foundation Models Understand Multimodal Gridded Geo-Spatial Data?}, author={Jiang, Bowen and Xie, Yangxinyu and Wang, Xiaomeng and He, Jiashu and Bergerson, Joshua and Hutchison, John K and Branham, Jordan and Taylor, Camillo J and Mallick, Tanwi}, journal={arXiv preprint arXiv:2505.10714},
+      year={2025}
+    }

 ## 🔗 Dependencies
 We use Conda environment.
 Please run the following commands to create the environment and install all the requirements:

     conda create -n geospatial python=3.9
     conda activate geospatial
     pip install -r requirements.txt

 ## 🚀 Running Inference on Benchmark Data